-15.04.430 Urban Conservancy-Wetland Environment - Conditional Uses.
+16.04.430 Urban Conservancy-Slough Environment - Conditional Uses.

-The following conditional uses may be permitted within the Urban Conservancy-Wetland Environment by the City Council upon application and in accordance with Section 15.04.180 of this Chapter:
+The following conditional uses may be permitted within the Urban Conservancy-Slough Environment by the City Council upon application and in accordance with Section 16.04.180 of this Chapter:

-- A. Aquaculture, outside of Conservancy wetlands.
+- A. Commercial development.

-- B. Commercial development.
+- B. Docks.

-- C. Docks.
+- C. Industrial development.

+- D. In-stream structures.

+- E. Landfill and excavation in association with approved development.

-- D. Recreational development not identified as permitted pursuant to Section 15.04.420 on existing lots of record where measures have been taken to avoid, minimize and mitigate impacts to wetlands and where the development results in no net loss of shoreline ecological functions and processes.
+- F. Recreational development on existing lots of record where measures have been taken to avoid, minimize and mitigate impacts to wetlands and where the development results in no net loss of shoreline ecological functions and processes.

-- E. Shoreline flood protection.
+- G. Shoreline flood protection.

-- F. Shoreline Stabilization.
+- H. Shoreline Stabilization.

-- G. Solid waste disposal, limited to transfer stations.
+- I. Solid waste disposal, limited to transfer stations.

-15.04.435 Urban Conservancy-Wetland Environment - Prohibited Uses.
+16.04.435 Urban Conservancy-Slough Environment - Prohibited Uses.

-The following uses are prohibited within the Urban Conservancy-Wetland Environment:
+The following uses are prohibited within the Urban Conservancy-Slough Environment:

 - A. Agriculture, new.

-- B. Aquaculture in Conservancy wetlands.
+- B. Aquaculture.

 - C. Boat ramps.

-- D. Industrial development in Conservancy wetlands.

-- E. Mining.
+- D. Mining.

-- F. Residential development in Conservancy wetlands.

-- G. Solid waste disposal facilities.
+- E. Solid waste disposal facilities.

-15.04.440 Urban Conservancy-Wetland Environment - Site and Construction Standards.
+16.04.440 Urban Conservancy-Slough Environment - Site and Construction Standards.

 - A. Unless otherwise specified, the size and construction standards of the underlying zoning district shall apply. - B. Maximum building height.
-The maximum building height in the Urban Conservancy environment is 35 feet; provided, that building heights up to 45 feet may be authorized through approval of a shoreline conditional use permit. - C. Minimum shoreline setback.
-The minimum shoreline setback shall be 10 feet from the outer edge of the wetland buffer required pursuant to Section 15.04.473. - D. All development shall be consistent with sections 15.04.471 through 15.04.474 of this program.
+The maximum building height in the Urban Conservancy environment is 30 feet; provided, that building heights up to 45 feet may be authorized through approval of a shoreline conditional use permit.

+C. Minimum shoreline setback.
+The minimum shoreline setback in all areas shall be equivalent to the wetland buffer established pursuant to Subsection 16.04.470(B).